Licensing - Coronavirus update

 - Sporting venues including pools, gyms, tennis courts and golf courses will close, but playgrounds will remain open.

-The Tier 5 restrictions require that if not already shut, all non-essential retail, hospitality and personal care services (such as hairdressers and salons) must shut immediately and must remain closed.
+The Tier 5 restrictions require that all non-essential retail, hospitality and personal care services (such as hairdressers and salons) must shut and must remain closed.

 Essential retailers including supermarkets, pharmacies, garden centres, and builders’ merchants, are permitted to stay open.